v1ggs/gulp-website-builder/README.md

 ## **© 2021 [Igor Vračar](https://www.igorvracar.com)**

+---

 ## LICENSE

+> THIS IS A LICENSE FOR OTHER SOFTWARE (LIKE A MODIFIED VERSION OF THIS SOFTWARE) THAT INCLUDES THIS SOFTWARE OR ITS PARTS.
+YOU DO NOT HAVE TO LICENSE SITES MADE WITH THIS SOFTWARE WITH THIS SAME LICENSE, OF COURSE.

+---

 GNU GENERAL PUBLIC LICENSE V3.0

 Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
 Copyright and license notices must be preserved.
 Contributors provide an express grant of patent rights.

 Permissions: